vlang/vab/docs/docs.md

 cli.doctor(...)
 ```

-On top, it's *recommended* that you have some experience with Android development already
+On top, it's *recommended* that you have some experience with Android development already,
 as some terms and situations can be resolved more quickly with knowledge about the different
 areas and implications of Android developement.